-eCM provides an interdisciplinary forum for publication of preclinical research in the musculoskeletal field (Trauma, Maxillofacial (including dental), Spine and Orthopaedics). eCM Journal is published by AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.
+eCM provides an interdisciplinary forum for publication of preclinical research in the musculoskeletal field (Trauma, Maxillofacial (including dental), Spine and Orthopaedics). eCM Journal is published by the AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.

-• Assessment of materials for biomedical use in the
+• Assessment of materials for biomedical use

-• Tissue Engineering and Regenerative Medicine (TERM).
+• Tissue Engineering and Regenerative Medicine (TERM)

 Manuscripts concerning aspects of the repair or regeneration of connective and mineralized tissues within the musculoskeletal field (as defined by eCM below) will be considered.
 TERM papers where only biomechanical testing is utilized will not be considered, but biomechanics may be within a TERM submission.

 • Structure, function, biology and biomechanics of connective and mineralized tissues